schmurtzm/MrDiy-Audio-Notifier/README.md

 ## Instructions

-Please visit <a href="https://www.instructables.com/id/MQTT-Audio-Notifier-for-ESP8266-Play-MP3-TTS-RTTL">my Instructables page</a> page for full instructions or watch the video above.
+Please visit <a href="https://www.instructables.com/id/MQTT-Audio-Notifier-for-ESP8266-Play-MP3-TTS-RTTL">Mr DIY Instructables page</a> page for full instructions or watch the video above.

-<p>Don't forget to check out <a href="https://www.youtube.com/channel/UCtfYdcn8F8wfRA2BXp2FPtg">my YouTube channel</a>  and follow me on <a href="https://twitter.com/MrDIYca">Twitter</a>.
-If you are intersted in supporting my work, please visit <a href="https://www.patreon.com/MrDIYca?fan_landing=true">my Patreon page</a>.</p>
+<p>Check out <a href="https://www.youtube.com/channel/UCtfYdcn8F8wfRA2BXp2FPtg">Mr DIY YouTube channel</a>  and follow Mr DIY on <a href="https://twitter.com/MrDIYca">Twitter</a>.

 ## Thanks
 Many thanks to all the authors and contributors to the open source libraries I have used.
 You have done an amazing job for the community!